-Ideal goals for protected classes are set by bargaining unit or compensation plan.
+Ideal goals for protected classes are established by EEO category.
 The Affirmative Action Officer/Designee will continue to work with the Department of Employee Relations to refine these goals.
 According to the Office of Diversity and Equal Opportunity, job groups with fewer than five employees are not considered large enough groups to accurately determine goals.
-For the Affirmative Action Plan dated 2006-2008, the Board of Nursing had two job groups that have five or more employees Professionals and Office / Clerical), and for which availability and underutilization can be determined.
+For the Affirmative Action Plan dated 2010-2012, the Board of Nursing had two job groups that have five or more employees Professionals and Office/Clerical), and for which availability and underutilization can be determined.
+The Board has had no personnel changes so this is the same goal as determined in the 2008-2010 plan.